NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

     # Download and load the pre-trained BERT-based model
     model = PunctuationCapitalizationModel.from_pretrained("punctuation_en_bert")

-    # try the model on a few example queries
+    # try the model on a few examples
     model.add_punctuation_capitalization(['how are you', 'great how about you'])